top of page

 Screen Shot 2019-09-26 at 8.33.52 PM.png

 I co-founded and managed a successful author and writer group on Long Island for five years.
-During events with publishers and authors I learned what matters, what agents are looking for, and the benefits and pitfalls of traditional publishing vs. self-publishing.
+During events with publishers and authors I learned what matters, what agents are looking for, and the benefits and pitfalls of traditional publishing vs. hybrid publishing vs. choosing the indie author route.

-I've gained a lot of tips and tidings on my writing journey and want to share what I know.
+I've gained a lot of tips and tidings on my writing journey.
+Everything I've learned along the way I share within the pages of each article on this blog.

 Besides my passion for writing, I'm a fitness enthusiast, and I love coffee, chocolate, and animals.
 I'm mom to two amazing young men, and I live on Long Island with my husband, four zany cats, and the sweetest dog ever.